MASTER OF ARTS

 - Critical analysis/problem solving

 The program is appropriate for students interested in pursuing management level positions in organizations that design, produce and market apparel and related products.
 The program also serves students planning to pursue a doctorate in preparation for a career in academia.
 The program offers a personalized approach to advanced study in fashion merchandising and design.
 Students will work closely with graduate faculty to develop a plan of study and individual research agenda to capitalize on your educational background and professional experience and interests.

-The M.A. in FCS Textile and Apparel Studies concentration may be appropriate for applicants with a bachelor's degree in another discipline.
+This fashion merchandising and design M.A. program may be appropriate for applicants with a bachelor's degree in another discipline.
 Additional undergraduate coursework may be required for admission to the master's program.

 FCS 6220: Practicum in Family and Consumer Sciences (two to six credits)

 This practicum gives master's level students an opportunity to apply knowledge and information acquired in the family and consumer sciences academic setting and further develop and refine professional skills with the guidance and assistance of professionals currently working in the field.
 Prerequisite: Admission to the M.A. in Family and Consumer Sciences.
-To plan a practicum, contact Dr. Karen Blaisure (September-June) or Dr. Gary Bischof (July and August).
+To plan a practicum, contact Dr. Karen Blaisure (September-April) or Dr. Suzan Smith-Ayers (May-August).